No results were found...

 5. Make the CTA button big enough

 OK, this is not permission to make your CTA button humongous.
-You don’t want it to be obnoxious, but at the same time, it must be large enough to be found quickly.
+You don’t want it to be obnoxious.
+But at the same time, it must be large enough to be found quickly.

 Use your judgment and do an eye test.
 Can you find the button?

-Airtable uses a subtle way to lead your eyes to their call-to-action button.
+Airtable uses a subtle way to lead your eyes to its call-to-action button.
 The hourglass layout draws your eyes to the sole CTA button.
 Thankfully, both the graphic and the CTA button jump to the same video link.

 Airtable welcome email